 The Parent Company raises its borrowing from a number of sources, including the Company and Greek and International banks.
-At 31 December 2020, the Company accounted for $\in 0.8$ billion of a total of $\in 2.9$ billion in total Group borrowings (see Note 17 of the Group's annual financial statements).
-It should be noted that as at 31 December 2020 the Parent Company had cash reserves of $\in 1$ billion (see Note 13 of the Parent Company's annual financial statements).
-Additional information on the overall Group's business and the financial statements of Parent and Group are also available through the Hellenic Petroleum S.A. website (www.helpe.gr).
+At 31 December 2021, the Company accounted for $\in 0.6$ billion of a total of $\in 3$ billion in total Group borrowings (see Note 18 of the Group's annual financial statements).
+It should be noted that as at 31 December 2021 the Parent Company had cash reserves of $\in 0.8$ billion (see Note 13 of the Parent Company's annual financial statements).
+Additional information on the overall Group's business and the financial statements of Parent and Group are also available through the Hellenic Petroleum Holdings S.A. website (www.helpe.gr).

-Details of the Company's interest bearing loans and borrowings are set out in Note 13, and summarised below:
+Details of the Company's interest-bearing loans and borrowings are set out in Note 13, and summarised below:

-- In October 2016 the Company issued a 5-year Eurobond denominated in Euro with a notional amount of 63.75 million - In July 2017, the Company issued an additional €74.53 million guaranteed notes due 14 October 2021, which were consolidated and form a single series with the €375 million guaranteed notes. - In October 2019 the Company issued a Eurobond denominated in Euro with a notional amount of €500 million.
+- In October 2016 the Company issued a 5-year Eurobond denominated in Euro with a notional amount of €375 million. - In July 2017, the Company issued an additional €74.53 million guaranteed notes due 14 October 2021, which were consolidated and form a single series with the €375 million guaranteed notes. - In October 2019 the Company issued a Eurobond denominated in Euro with a notional amount of €500 million.
 The notes mature in October 2024.
-Part of the proceeds of the issue were used for the partial prepayment of the €450 million Eurobond maturing in October 2021 through a tender offer process which was completed in October 2019 during which notes of nominal value of €248.4 million were accepted.
-The premium cost and other expenses for the tender offer was €24.6 million, included in other expenses of the statement of comprehensive income for the year ended on 31 December 2019. - The consolidated single series notes of €449.53 million consisting of the October 2016 notes of €375 million and the July 2017 notes of €74.53 million were partially prepaid in October 2019 with the proceeds of the new Eurobond issue of €500 million.
-The balance of the notes as at 31 December 2019 and 31 December 2020 was €201 million. - On October 12, 2020 the Company issued an additional amount of €99.9 million which were consolidated and form a single series with the €500 million Eurobond guaranteed notes maturing in October 2024.
+Part of the proceeds of the issue were used for the partial prepayment of the €449.53 million Eurobond maturing in October 2021 through a tender offer process which was completed in October 2019 during which notes of nominal value of €248.4 million were accepted.
+The premium cost and other expenses for the tender offer was €24.6 million, included in other expenses of the statement of comprehensive income for the year ended on 31 December 2019. - The consolidated single series notes of €449.53 million consisting of the October 2016 notes of €375 million and the July 2017 notes of \notin 74.53 million were partially prepaid in October 2019 with the proceeds of the new Eurobond issue of \notin 500 million.
+The balance of the notes as at 31 December 2019 and 31 December 2020 was \notin 201 million.

+- On October 12, 2020 the Company issued an additional amount of €99.9 million which were consolidated and form a single series with the €500 million Eurobond guaranteed notes maturing in October 2024. - In October 2021 the Company fully repaid the outstanding balance of its €201 million Eurobond upon maturity.

-Since incorporation and up to the date of signing the financial statements, the Company has raised a total of €4,147 million.
-As at 31 December 2020 the indebtedness balance outstanding amounted to €792 million.
-The Company's indebtedness is guaranteed by the Parent Company.
+Since incorporation and up to the date of signing the financial statements, the Company has raised a total of \notin 4,147 million.
+As at 31 December 2021 the indebtedness balance outstanding amounted to \notin 594 million.
+The Company's indebtedness is guaranteed by Hellenic Petroleum Holdings S.A.
+(Parent Company) and Hellenic Petroleum R.S.S.O.P.P.
+S.A., following the demerger by way of hive-down as mentioned above.